Support for Organizations

 Performing artists typically need strong organizations to help fulfill their visions: choreographers need strong dance companies, actors need strong theaters, and jazz, dance and theater artists need strong presenting organizations to present their work and help them reach audiences.
 To complement its support for artistic creation and distribution, the Arts Program works to build strong organizations to serve performing artists.

-As the Arts Program learned in its 2006-07 national conversations in dance, jazz, presenting and theatre, performing arts organizations today are increasingly fragile.
+As the Arts Program learned in its 2006-07 national conversations in dance, jazz, presenting and theater, performing arts organizations today are increasingly fragile.
 The impact of rapidly changing technology, demographic shifts and an impending generational transfer of leadership make the future of arts organizations uncertain.
 Organizations are witnessing the aggregate erosion of audiences, negative trends in funding, and new patterns of consumer behavior, all of which are undermining the financial health of many organizations.

 Forward-thinking arts leaders recognize that business-as-usual will no longer be enough to assure organizational health and success in the marketplace.
 Organizational innovation is an increasingly needed response to the challenges posed by the external environment, yet the challenges of day-to-day survival and limited resources often impede innovative thinking at organizations.